*Updated 2/15/2020: Unfortunately Power Café has closed.*

 You may recall my fundraising for All Aboard The Arc! and my affiliation with the Brockton Area Arc, whose mission is “to work in partnership with, and for, the community to provide advocacy, information, and direct services for children and adults with intellectual and developmental disabilities, and their families.”

-Speaking with Schwartz and learning how she became involved with the disability community was so inspiring.
+Speaking with Schwartz and learning how she became involved with the disability community and creating a cafe was so inspiring.
 I hope you’ll be inspired too!

 Screenshot: Craving Boston